Staff profile

 - the theory and practice of International Human Rights Law.
 In his 2016 article, ‘Majority Rule and Human Rights: Identity and Non-Identity in SAS v France’ (see 'publications' below), Matthew used the work of literary / legal theorist Joseph Slaughter, philosopher Theodor Adorno, legal theorists Franz Neumann and Otto Kirchheimer, and political scientist Peter Mair to critique a European Court of Human Rights judgment upholding the legality of a ban on the wearing of the burqa and niqab in France, and wider trends in the ECtHR's decision-making.

 Matthew joined Durham Law School as Lecturer in International Law in September 2016.
 Before joining Durham he worked at the University of Southampton as Lecturer in Public International Law (2012-2016).
-Past experience includes work as a Teaching Fellow (LLB, Public International Law) at UCL (2010-11) and Research Assistant at the LSE (Grantham Research Institute / ESRC Centre for Climate Change Economics and Policy, 2009-10).
-Matthew completed pupillage in London and subsequently worked for a law firm before studying for the LLM.
+Past experience includes work as a Teaching Fellow (LLB, Public International Law tutorials) at UCL (2010-11) and Research Assistant at the LSE (Grantham Research Institute / ESRC Centre for Climate Change Economics and Policy, 2009-10).

-He is a member of the Academic Review Board of the Cambridge International Law Journal (formerly the Cambridge Journal of International and Comparative Law) and the Editorial Board of Brill Research Perspectives in International Legal Theory and Practice.
-He served as an External Examiner at SOAS (University of London) from 2017 to 2019, and currently serves (since January 2022) as an external examiner at Edinburgh University (UG international law modules).
+He is a member of the Academic Review Board of the Cambridge International Law Journal and the Editorial Board of Brill Research Perspectives in International Legal Theory and Practice (book series).
+He has served as an External Examiner at SOAS (University of London) and Edinburgh University, and was recently appointed as an External Examiner at Nottingham University.
 In January 2018 Matthew gave a Lauterpacht Centre Friday Lecture (Cambridge University - see https://www.law.cam.ac.uk/press/events/2018/01/lcil-friday-lecture-psychoanalyzing-international-law).

 Administrative Responsiblities

-Matthew has served in a range of administrative / management roles at Durham and Southampton.
-He is currently (2022/23) the Law School's Induction Co-ordinator (suporting new colleagues as they arrive / start work in the Law School).
+Matthew has served in a range of administrative / management roles.
+He is currently the Law School's Director of People and Culture (the first holder of this role).
 From September 2019 to mid-June 2020 he was Chair of Durham Law School's LLB Board of Examiners.
-From January to September 2018 Matthew served as the Law School's 'ECR Co-Ordinator' (supporting and representing 'Early Career Researcher' colleagues in Law School management, and serving on the Law School's Management Committee in that capacity), and from June 2017 to October 2018 he served as the Law School's representative on the Council of the Society of Legal Scholars.
-In 2019/20 and 2020/21 Matthew was Co-Convenor of 'Law and Global Justice at Durham' (international law research cluster), a role he also filled in 2016-17 and 2017-18.
-At Southampton Matthew organised an annual assessed moot for all first year students, and served as MPhil / PhD Admissions Director.
+From January to September 2018 Matthew served as the Law School's 'ECR Co-Ordinator' (supporting and representing 'Early Career Researcher' colleagues in Law School management), and from June 2017 to October 2018 he served as the Law School's representative on the Council of the Society of Legal Scholars.
+In 2019/20 and 2020/21 Matthew was Co-Convenor of 'Law and Global Justice at Durham' (international law research cluster), a role he also filled in 2016/17 and 2017/18.

 Research Supervision / Facilitation

 Matthew is committed to supporting research students.
-In September 2018, working with Dr. Kate Grady (SOAS), Matthew co-convened an international postgraduate colloquium on critical approaches to international law.
-The next colloquium was due to be held in Durham in April 2020 but was postponed and then cancelled due to COVID-19 (a further colloquium will be organised as / when possible).
+In September 2018, working with Dr. Kate Grady (SOAS), Matthew co-convened an international postgraduate colloquium in London on critical approaches to international law.
+The next colloquium was due to be held in Durham in April 2020 but was postponed and then cancelled due to COVID-19.

 Research interests